 There are different types of renovations.
 Please qualify your submittal and include the appropriate fee.
-See page 30 for current fee schedule.
-See current review fee schedule on page XX.
+See current review fee schedule.
 Submittals without a fee are not complete.

-As noted in Appendix G, the BHA Covenants require in Article 7.4; that "No construction or improvements, as defined in Section 7.1(a), will be commenced, erected, placed or maintained on any Unit; nor will any exterior addition, change or alteration be made thereto, until the plans and specifications ("Plans") will have been submitted to and approved by the Committee."
+As noted in the BHA Covenants Article 7.4: "No construction or improvements, as defined in Section 7.1(a), will be commenced, erected, placed or maintained on any Unit; nor will any exterior addition, change or alteration be made thereto, until the plans and specifications ("Plans") will have been submitted to and approved by the Committee."